datacite/tasks/product_specifications/12_xfomv_e/readme.md

 ## Feature Flag

 This feature is implemented behind `inactive-workflow` feature flag and disabled by default.
-Once we've confirmed the feature is deemed stable, we remove the feature flag to publish the feature as GA.
+Once we've confirmed the feature is deemed stable, we remove the feature flag to publish the feature as Generally Available in production.

 ## Non Functional Requirements